+---------------------------------------------------+

 recs

-contents: youtubers/streamers, music, games, shows, movies, software, hardware, productivity
+contents: youtubers/streamers, music, games, shows/anime, movies, software, hardware, productivity

 youtubers/streamers